The 8 Best Beaches in Koh Samui, Thailand

 Choeng Mon Beach isn’t a place you’ll randomly stumble into as public access is limited.

-Therefore mainly frequented by holidaymakers staying at the resorts, the vibe here is different to some of Koh Samui’s other beaches.
+Therefore mainly frequented by holidaymakers staying at the resorts, the vibe here is different to some of the other beaches in Koh Samui.

 It seems to be particularly popular with European travellers.